AXIS Speed Monitor

 • trigger_count: The number of times the scenario has been triggered while there is an active tracked object in the scenario.

-• object_class: Currently, the object classes consists of "Human", "Vehicle" and "Unknown".
+• object_class: The available object classes are "Human", "Vehicle" and "Unknown".
 Select the class you would like to count in the scenario.

 • weekday: The weekday when the track_id entered the scenario.